KVSlab/VaMPy/paper/paper.md

 cerebrovascular flows, `VaMPy` can easily be extended to also allow for simulation of other vascular territories.
 In
 \autoref{fig:atrium} we show the application to modeling of the left atrium.
-More specifically, from top left to bottom right the figure shows the instantaneous velocity magnitude, instantaneous pressure, vortex cores (Q-criterion), and the time averaged quantities wall shear stress (TAWSS), oscillatory shear index (OSI), and relative residence time (RRT), all of which are computed with the hemodynamics post-processing script.
+More specifically, from top left to bottom right the figure shows the instantaneous velocity magnitude, instantaneous pressure, vortex cores (Q-criterion), and the time averaged quantities WSS, OSI, and RRT, all of which are computed with the hemodynamics post-processing script.

 # Acknowledgements